Skip to main content Link Search Menu Expand Document (external link)

 Lecture(s) to Review:

 What was the point of the midrange and infinity loss?
 Will I actually use that in practice?
+(What is the infinity loss and why does the midrange minimize it?)

 I’ve never heard of anyone using \(\lvert y_i - h\rvert^p\) with \(p \rightarrow \infty\) as a loss function in practice, so no. But the point of us studying that was for us to get a better understanding of how different loss functions penalize different kinds of errors, and in particular, how the optimal constant prediction is influenced by outliers.